 - Juice of 1 lemon

-- Make the glazed ham
+Make the glazed ham

-- 1. Use a sharp, heavy knife to score the top and sides of the ham in a diamond pattern.
+- Use a sharp, heavy knife to score the top and sides of the ham in a diamond pattern.
 Make diagonal cuts that are about 3/4-inch (2-cm) deep and spaced about 1 1/2 inches (4 cm) apart.

-- 2. In a medium bowl, stir together 3/4 cup preserves, the Creole mustard, mustard powder, ground ginger, and pepper.
+- In a medium bowl, stir together 3/4 cup preserves, the Creole mustard, mustard powder, ground ginger, and pepper.
 Spread half the glaze over the top and sides of the ham.
 Reserve the rest of the glaze.

-- 3. Pour the ginger beer into the pot of the Instant Pot or pressure cooker.
+- Pour the ginger beer into the pot of the Instant Pot or pressure cooker.
 Lower the ham onto the trivet in the pot, cover, and cook on low pressure for 15 minutes.
 Let stand for natural release for 3 minutes and then quick release the remaining pressure.

-- 4. Lift the trivet out of the pot and transfer the ham to a large ovenproof skillet or rimmed baking sheet.
+- Lift the trivet out of the pot and transfer the ham to a large ovenproof skillet or rimmed baking sheet.
 Leave the cooking liquid in the pot.
 Spread the reserved glaze over the ham.

 - Broil the ham until the glaze is bubbling and browned and the diamond pattern opens up and gets crisp on the edges, 6 to 8 minutes.
 Let stand for at least 15 minutes before slicing and serving.

-- Make the ginger peach sauce (optional)
+Make the bourbon jus (optional)

-Recipe Testers Reviews
+Recipe Testers’ Reviews

-The glaze is very quick to put together and cooking it in the Instant Pot kept the ham from being dry.
+The glaze is very quick to put together, and cooking it in the Instant Pot kept the ham from being dry.
 The glazed ham wasn’t overly salty or sweet.
-I didn’t have any ginger beer in the house so I used ginger ale.
+I didn’t have any ginger beer in the house, so I used ginger ale.
 I would like to see what a difference ginger beer would make when I make this ham again.

 My ham weighed in at around 5 pounds, slightly larger than called for, so I had to trim about 1/3 off the long side to get it to fit.

-I found 15 minutes under low pressure completely warmed the ham through without drying it out.
+I found 15 minutes under low pressure thoroughly warmed the ham without drying it out.
 Broiling it for 5 minutes gave it that nice burnished look and diamond pattern without anything burning.
-I have a gas stove and broiler and so kept an eagle eye on it so things didn’t burn.
+I have a gas stove and broiler and kept an eagle eye on it so things didn’t burn.